Cincinnati Bengals vs. Pittsburgh Steelers NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Steelers stats and trends

-- In Pittsburgh's 10 games this year, it has four wins against the spread.

-- So far this year, the Steelers have been installed as underdogs by a 3.5-point margin or more four times and are 3-1 ATS in those contests.
+- The Steelers have been underdogs by 4.5 points or more four times this season and are 3-1 ATS in those games.

-- Pittsburgh's games this year have hit the over on four of 10 set point totals (40%).
+- Pittsburgh's games this season have eclipsed the over/under in 40% of its opportunities (four times in 10 games with a set point total).

-- When Pittsburgh puts up more than 21.6 points, it is 3-2 against the spread and 4-1 overall.
+- When Pittsburgh scores more than 21.6 points, it is 3-2 against the spread and 4-1 overall.

 - The Steelers have 11 giveaways this season, while the Bengals have 11 takeaways.